foundation-for-environmental-monitoring/foundation-for-environmental-monitoring.github.io/_pages/fluoride.md

   overlay_image: /assets/images/product_images/product_splash.png
 ---
 ## Principle
 Fluoride is a colorimeteric test.
+This test uses a modified SPADNS reagent.

+The Indian Standard for drinking water holds that the acceptable limit is 1 mg/l, but in the absence of any other toxic substances or alternate source, this is relaxable upto 1.5 mg/l.

 ## Calibration
 To prepare calibration standards, take 5 ml of distilled water.
 Depending on if you chose minimal or full calibration, prepare standards as below.